DerrickLegacy/Property-Management-Nodejs-Project/README.md

 # Property-Management-Nodejs-Project
-This is my first build for javascript Using nodejs framework
+This is group C first build for javascript Using nodejs framework it contains the various busines flows of any property management system that can be implemeted in real world.